Singapore’s micromobility startup Beam raises $26 million – TechCrunch

-Beam, a Singapore-headquartered micromobility firm that offers shared e-scooters, has raised $26 million in a new financing round as it looks to expand its footprint in Korea, Australia, Malaysia, New Zealand, and Taiwan.
+Beam, a Singapore-headquartered micromobility firm that offers shared e-scooters, has raised $26 million in a new financing round as it looks to expand its footprint in Korea, Australia, Malaysia, New Zealand and Taiwan.

-Sequoia India and Hana Ventures led the two-and-a-half-year-old startup’s Series A financing round, while several more investors from Asia Pacific region participated, Beam said without disclosing their names.
+Sequoia India and Hana Ventures led the two-and-a-half-year-old startup’s Series A financing round, while several more investors from the Asia Pacific region participated, including RTP Global, AppWorks, Right Click, Cherubic and RedBadge Pacific, Beam said.
 The startup has raised $32.4 million to date, a spokesperson told TechCrunch.

 Beam, like Bounce and Yulu in India, offers electric scooters in the aforementioned five markets.
 Electric and gasoline scooters have become popular in several Asian nations and elsewhere as people look for alternative transportation mediums to move around faster and at less cost.